-As noted above, the governance guidelines include criteria adopted by the Board to assist it in making determinations regarding the independence of its members.
+As noted above, the Corporate Governance Guidelines include criteria adopted by the Board to guide determinations regarding the independence of its members.
 The criteria, summarized below, are consistent with the NYSE listing standards regarding director independence.
-To be considered independent, the Board must determine that a director does not have a material relationship, directly or indirectly, with Mallinckrodt.
+To be considered independent, a director must be determined by the Board to have no material relationship, directly or indirectly, with us.
 In assessing independence, the Board considers all relevant facts and circumstances.
-In particular, when assessing the materiality of a director's relationship with the Company, the Board considers the issue not just from the standpoint of the director, but also from that of the persons or organizations with which the director has an affiliation.
+In particular, when assessing the materiality of a director's relationship with us, the Board considers the issue not just from the standpoint of the director, but also from that of the persons or organizations with which the director has an affiliation.
 A director will not be considered independent if he or she, at the time of determination:

-- is, or has been within the prior three years, an employee of Mallinckrodt or its subsidiaries; - has an immediate family member who is, or has been within the prior three years, an executive officer of Mallinckrodt or its subsidiaries; - is a current partner or employee of our auditor; - has an immediate family member who is a current partner of our auditor or who is an employee of our auditor and personally works on our audit: - has been, or has an immediate family member who has been, within the prior three years, a partner or employee of our auditor who personally worked on our audit during that time; - is, or has an immediate family member who is, or has been within the prior three years, employed as an executive officer of a public company that has or had on the compensation committee of its board an executive officer of Mallinckrodt (during the same period of time); - has, or has an immediate family member who has, received more than \$120,000 in direct compensation from Mallinckrodt, other than director and committee fees or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service), in any 12-month period within the prior three years: - is a current employee, or has an immediate family member who is a current executive officer, of a company that has made payments to, or received payments from, Mallinckrodt for property or services in an amount which, in any of the prior three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues; or - is, or his or her spouse is, an executive officer, director or trustee of a charitable organization to which Mallinckrodt's contributions, not including our matching of charitable contributions by employees, exceed, in any single fiscal year within the prior three years, the greater of \$1 million or 2% of such organization's total charitable receipts during that year.
+- Is, or has been within the prior three years, an employee of Mallinckrodt or any of its subsidiaries; - · Has an immediate family member who is, or has been within the prior three years, an executive officer of Mallinckrodt; - Is a current partner or employee of our external auditor; - Has an immediate family member who is a current partner of our external auditor or who is an employee of our external auditor and personally works on our audit; - Has been, or has an immediate family member who has been, within the prior three years, a partner or employee of our external auditor who personally worked on our audit during that time: - Is, or has an immediate family member who is, or has been within the prior three years, employed as an executive officer of another company that has or had on the compensation committee of its board of directors one of our executive officers (during the same period of time); - Has, or has an immediate family member who has, received more than \$120,000 in direct compensation from Mallinckrodt, other than director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service), in any 12-month period within the prior three years (compensation received by an immediate family member for service as an employee, other than as an executive officer, is not included for purposes of this determination); - Is a current employee, or has an immediate family member who is a current executive officer, of a company that does business with Mallinckrodt and has made payments to, or received payments from, Mallinckrodt for property or services in an amount that, in any of the prior three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues; or - Is, or his or her spouse is, an executive officer, director or trustee of a charitable organization to which our contributions, not including our matching of charitable contributions by employees, exceed, in any single fiscal year within the prior three years, the greater of \$1 million or 2% of such organization's total charitable receipts during that year.